-In the winter months you will be keeping a close watch on the weather forecast to see if there will be impending snow and how it might affect your travel into school.
+In the winter months you will be keeping a close watch on the weather forecast to see if there will be impending snow.
 In this article, we look at if you are required to attend school in poor weather conditions, whether you are paid on snow days, and if you have to make up any additional teaching days.

 Will your school be closed?

 Headteachers will make the decision, usually before 7am, whether to close the school.
 They will send an email or text message to all school staff communicating their decision.
 It will also be useful to look out for information on the school’s social media pages and local radio.

 Headteachers’ main consideration is the health and safety of pupils and staff.
 A risk assessment will be taken, taking into consideration:

 - The condition of roads and pathways in the local area